Gott22e/WordCounter/README.md

 Word Count Total & Unique - Lower Left.
 Displays the number of unique words and number of total words represented in the Output Field.\n

 ![image](https://user-images.githubusercontent.com/15698935/133911859-ccdc72af-28f1-4bdc-b260-4caa356378fa.png)
+Image description: Interface with Input Text and Output Field labeled in-program.
+Input Text reads "This is the text input field", Output Field reads " words and their frequency print in output field here".
+Officially, Output Field exactly says "1: words; 2: and; 2: their; 3: frequency; 3: print; 4: in; 4: output; 5: field; 5: here; ".
+Word Count is 29, Unique Words is 9.

 ### Limitations:
   - Not optimized to handle large amounts of input text.